MicrosoftDocs/microsoft-salescopilot-docs/articles/step-up-license.md

 If there aren't enough unassigned Copilot for Microsoft 365 licenses in your tenant, the step-up license will continue to use a Copilot for Microsoft 365 license, converting it into Copilot for Sales license.
 This will result in a reduction of Copilot for Microsoft 365 (standalone) licenses, which will be replaced with Copilot for Sales licenses.

-### What should I do if the system indicates that more users are accessing Copilot for Microsoft 365 than there are available licenses in the tenant?
+### What should I do if the system indicates that the Copilot for Microsoft 365 license is allocated more than the available licenses?

 To rectify this, the admin must remove the Copilot for Microsoft 365 licenses from a sales user and instead assign them a Copilot for Sales license.
 For information on how to assign or unassign licenses, see [Assign or unassign licenses for users in the Microsoft 365 admin center](/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide&preserve-view=true).